hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 #!/usr/bin/env bash
 set -eoux pipefail

-# Steps
-#
-# Developer
-# 1. Create private key (if it does not exist)
-# 2. Create certificate signing request (CSR)
-# 3. Send the CSR to the administrator
-#
-# Administrator
-# 1. Create certificate from CSR using the cluster authority

 # declare: is a built-in command of the Bash shell
 # It declares shell variables and functions, sets their attributes, and displays their values
 # @see: https://www.computerhope.com/unix/bash/declare.htm